GraphicHealer/AutounattendGUI/README.md

 Next, follow these instructions from OSDCloud and install the ADK and ADK-WinPE installers: https://www.osdcloud.com/osdcloud/setup
+> [!NOTE]

-Note the screenshots in the above instructions, they show you what options to choose in the Installers.
+> The screenshots in the above instructions, they show you what options to choose in the Installers.

 Next, open a copy of `Settings.json` in your favorite text editor (I reccomend Notepad++).
 This is what you will see: